Cube is a German bike company that was founded in 1993. It is a popular mountain bike brand in Europe but it is not so well spread into the US.

 Cube road bikes

-The road bikes’ starting prices range from £649 to £3149.
-The 2017 Cube Litening C:62 Race is the high-end model offered by Cube; it costs £3149.
+The road bikes’ starting prices range from $480 to $4,124.
+The 2018 Cube Litening C:68 Race is the high-end model offered by Cube.
 It has Shimano’s Dura Ace components as well as a light and stiff carbon frame.
 This attention to detail brings out the best performance possible and thus making every second count.

 Cube mountain bikes

-Their prices range from £429 to £3499.
-The high-end mountain bike is the 2017 Cube Stereo 140 HPC TM 2018 which goes for £3499.
+Their prices range from $360 to $5,299 of the high-end mountain bike – Cube Stereo C:29 of 2019.
 The bike delivers a smooth ride even on bumps thanks to the DPX2 shock and Fox 36 Factory fork.
-They also ensure that the Newmen wheelset remain glued to the road (this wheels accelerate fast, are strong and lightweight.)
+They also ensure that the Newmen wheelset remains glued to the road (these wheels accelerate fast, are strong and lightweight.)